CleverCloud/clever-components/docs/adr/adr-0001-why-do-we-wrap-button-clicks.md

 ---
-kind: '📌 Docs/Architecture Decision Records'
+kind: '📌 Architecture Decision Records'
 ---

 # ADR 0001: Why do we wrap `<button>` clicks in a custom event `cc-button:click`?

 🗓️ 2019-10-01 · ✍️ Hubert Sablonnière